You want to know how to write a book, but you’re not sure where to start.

 Just write!

-Your last task will be to come up with a title for your new book.
+Your last task will be to decide on a title for your new book.

 7. The End is only the beginning

 Once you have finished your first draft, the hard work really begins.
-So take a break, and forget about your book for a couple of weeks at least.
+So take a break and forget about your book for at least a couple of weeks.

-It is going to take weeks, months, or even longer for you to work through the stages of ‘taming’ your draft.
+It will take you weeks, months, or even longer to work through the stages of ‘taming’ your draft.

 But once you are ready, start working on your second draft.